hexbatch/apple-core/layer-docs/c-personal-layers/notes.md

-There is an api call to make a new token with this.
+There is an api call to make a new element with this.

 And an api to edit a note, and add to its list, or modify its list